 This Court issues this General Order, as one in a series of General Orders, in response to the ongoing spread of the Coronavirus Disease (COVID-19) in the Southern District of Ohio and elsewhere.
-There are approximately thirty-three million confirmed cases of COVID-19 throughout the United States, more than one million eighty-four thousand confirmed cases across Ohio, and of that total, over five hundred sixty-seven thousand in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
+There have been approximately forty-six million confirmed cases of COVID-19 throughout the United States, more than one million five hundred forty-eight thousand confirmed cases across Ohio, and of that total, over six hundred two thousand in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
 On March 13, 2020, the President declared a National Emergency relating to COVID-19, which remains in place as of the date of this Order.